A K-theory spectrum for cobordism cut and paste groups: Recovering cobordism cut and paste groups as

 Analogously, one can construct a $2$-simplex to obtain the relation

 so that

 From Equations \eqref{cobW0} and \eqref{cobW1} we see that cobordisms that fit into a square are in the same class.

 Note that we are leaving out the length of the cobordism in our notation for the following reason.
-Because of the topology on $(0, \infty)$ in the definition of $X_{0,0,1}$, after taking $\pi_0$, we are left with cobordisms of two lengths: zero or non-zero.
+Cobordisms either have length constant 0 over $\Delta^1$, or they have varying non-vanishing length $l:\Delta^1 \rightarrow (0,\infty)$.
 The $1$-simplices

-with cobordisms of length $0$ coming from $\{0\} \times X_{0,0,0}$ are degenerate and these do not contribute any non-trivial loops.
-Hence we can assume the non-trivial cobordisms in our 1- and 2-simplices to have length 1.